grandmaster-abhi/Internet-Connection-Detector/README.md

 # Internet-Connection-Detector
-This is an internet connection detector using javascript
+This is an internet connection detector using html, css and javascript